Should Childhood Trauma Be Treated As A Public Health Crisis?

 A new study published in the Journal of the American Medical Association suggests the answer should be yes.
 It shows how the effects of childhood trauma persist and are linked to mental illness and addiction in adulthood.
 And, researchers say, it suggests that it might be more effective to approach trauma as a public health crisis than to limit treatment to individuals.

-The study drew on the experiences of participants from the Great Smoky Mountains Study, which followed 1,420 children from mostly rural parts of western South Carolina, over a period of 22 years.
+The study drew on the experiences of participants from the Great Smoky Mountains Study, which followed 1,420 children from mostly rural parts of western North Carolina, over a period of 22 years.
 They were interviewed annually during their childhood, then four additional times during adulthood.

 This study has something other similar studies don't, says William Copeland, a professor of psychiatry at the University of Vermont who led the research.
 Instead of relying on recalled reports of childhood trauma, the researchers analyzed data collected while the participants were kids and their experiences were fresh.
 And the researchers applied rigorous statistical analysis to rule out confounding factors.